sussjb99/PUDIS-2.0/README.md

 RequireAdmin=1
 ```

-To ensure safety and maintain full transparency:
+### Integrity & Safety

-- **Verified Hashes:** All binaries in this suite are documented in the [manifest.md](./manifest.md) file with their corresponding **SHA-256 hash**.
+- **Verified Hashes:** All binaries in this suite are documented in the [manifest.md](./manifest.md) file with their corresponding **SHA‑256 hash**.
-- **Self-Signed:** As this is an independent project currently in the funding phase, files are self-signed.
-However, you can manually verify the integrity of any file using the hashes provided in the manifest.md file.
+- **Self‑Signed:** Files are currently self‑signed due to the project’s funding phase.
+You can manually verify integrity using the provided hashes.
-- **Safety First:** This software is specifically designed to identify, target, and test removable storage devices.
-And as an added precaution, it is designed to  **never** perform stress testing on the system's main (C:) drive.
+- **Safety First:** PUDIS is designed to identify, target, and test only removable storage devices.
+It will **never** perform stress testing on the system’s main (C:) drive.

 ---